eduardz1/Master-Thesis/chapters/evaluation.typ

 #let gpu_64 = 11.11494379790000
 #let gpu_32 = 2.521715399800000

 The numbers are computed on an average of 10 runs for each configuration.
-The result is a #{num(cpu_64 / gpu_64, digits: 2)}#sym.times speedup compared to the 32 core Zen 3 @CPU:short when using 64 bit floating points.
-Interestingly, compiling with 32 bit floats makes the time on @CPU:short decrease by #{num(100 - (cpu_32 * 100)/ cpu_64, digits: 2)}% and by #{num(100 - (gpu_32 * 100)/ gpu_64, digits: 2)}% for the @GPU FP32 version.
-The A100 @GPU that we're using for our benchmark has 9.7 TFLOPS of peak FP64 performance and 19.5 TFLOPS of FP32 yet we don't see just a #{num(19.5/9.7, digits: 0)}#sym.times improvement but a #{num(gpu_64/gpu_32, digits: 1)}#sym.times one.
+The result is a #{ num(cpu_64 / gpu_64, digits: 2) }#sym.times speedup compared to the 32 core Zen 3 @CPU:short when using 64 bit floating points.
+Interestingly, compiling with 32 bit floats makes the time on @CPU:short decrease by #{ num(100 - (cpu_32 * 100) / cpu_64, digits: 2) }% and by #{ num(100 - (gpu_32 * 100) / gpu_64, digits: 2) }% for the @GPU FP32 version.
+The A100 @GPU that we're using for our benchmark has 9.7 TFLOPS of peak FP64 performance and 19.5 TFLOPS of FP32 yet we don't see just a #{ num(19.5 / 9.7, digits: 0) }#sym.times improvement but a #{ num(gpu_64 / gpu_32, digits: 1) }#sym.times one.
 This further proves how important choosing the correct precision is when writing @GPU code and suggest that approaches similar to the ones used @it-alg could be used in @HAWEN.

+== Removing Matrix Inversions and Optimizing Cache Locality <inv-cache-bench>

 #figure(
   placement: top,